|Comprehensive Law, Including Bars and Restaurants|

 Inclusion of E-Cigarettes in Smokefree Air Laws

 In December 2016, the U.S. Surgeon General released a report concluding that e-cigarette aerosol is not harmless, and can contain nicotine and other harmful and potentially harmful chemicals.
-Fifteen states and the District of Columbia have added e-cigarettes to their smokefree laws and the American Lung Association urges all other states to do the same.
+Sixteen states and the District of Columbia have added e-cigarettes to their smokefree laws and the American Lung Association urges all other states to do the same.

 What You Can Do to Help

 Please join our fight for smokefree air and lung health by becoming a member of our Lung Action Network.

 More information on secondhand smoke: